KenjiTakahashi/pacmixer/README.md

 All shortcuts (besides ```q```) work the same, except that they affect single channel instead of the whole sink/source.

 #### settings mode
+Used to change controls settings (e.g. profiles).

+Keys work like in outside mode, except that:

+* `space` is used to check setting.
+* `h` and `l` iterate only over controls which actually have settings.

 ## something's broken?